 - 1 cup canned pumpkin

-- Preheat oven to 350°F. Grease loaf pan and set aside.
+- Preheat oven to 350°F. Grease a loaf pan and set aside.

-- In a medium bowl, whisk together flour, baking soda, salt and pumpkin pie spice.
+- In a medium bowl, whisk together flour, baking soda, baking powder, salt, and pumpkin pie spice.